 More Than 2M Vehicles Recalled a 2nd Time for Faulty Air BagsMore than 2 million Toyota, Chrysler and Honda vehicles are being recalled for a second fix for faulty air bags that may inadvertently inflate while the car is running.

 Tech Issues Hurt Auto Reliability ScoresLexus finishes tops in Consumer Reports reliability study, followed closely by Toyota.
 Buick is top domestic brand.

 List Of Cars Affected By Airbag RecallA defect in the devices can possibly kill or injure the driver or passengers.
 Is your car on the list?

 US Agency Warns Nearly 8 Million Car Owners To Get Air Bags FixedThe inflator mechanisms in the air bags can rupture, causing metal fragments to fly out when the bags are deployed in crashes.

 Government Ups Air Bag Warning to 7.8M VehiclesThe U.S. government is adding more than 3 million vehicles to a rare warning about faulty air bags that have the potential to kill or injure drivers or passengers in a crash.

-“Hands-free" is not necessarily synonymous with "risk-free," according to two new studies from the AAA Foundation and the University of Utah.
+Your Hands-Free Car System May Be More Dangerous Than You Think"Hands-free" is not necessarily synonymous with "risk-free," according to two new studies from the AAA Foundation and the University of Utah.

 Automated Driving Is The FutureGeneral Motors, Toyota, and Honda have each indicated what the future holds for automobiles, announcing upcoming automated models of their vehicles.

 Toyota: Automated Cars Won't Be Driverless CarsAutomaker lays out plans for "partnership" between the car and the driver.